sjhloco/ip_auto_lab/build_fabric/README.md

 Nice to have
 1. Create a seperate playbook to update Netbox with information used to build the fabric
-1. Add fabric vPC (dont think possible) and multisite
+1. Add fabric vPC (dont think possible) and multi-site
 2. Add templates for Arista